Anthony Blunt: Memoirs

-Blunt withdrew from society after he was officially exposed and seldom went out, but continued his work on art history.
+Blunt withdrew from society after he was exposed and seldom went out, but continued his work on art history.
 His friend Tess Rothschild suggested that he occupy his time writing his memoirs.
 Sewell, his former pupil, said they remained unfinished because he had to consult the Newspaper Library in Colindale to check facts, but was unhappy at being recognised.

-"I do know he was really worried about upsetting his family," said Sewell.
+"I do know he was really worried about upsetting his family", said Sewell.
 "I think he was being absolutely straight with me when he said that if he could not verify the facts there was no point in going on."
 Blunt stopped writing in 1983, leaving his memoirs to his partner, John Gaskin, who kept them for a year and then gave them to Blunt's executor, John Golding, a fellow art historian.
 Golding passed them on to the British Library, insisting that they not be released for twenty-five years.
-They were finally made available to readers on 23 July 2009 and can be accessed through the British Library catalogue.
+They were made available to readers on 23 July 2009 and can be accessed through the British Library catalogue.

 In the typed manuscript, Blunt conceded that spying for the Soviet Union was the biggest mistake of his life.

 What I did not realise is that I was so naïve politically that I was not justified in committing myself to any political action of this kind.
 The atmosphere in Cambridge was so intense, the enthusiasm for any anti-fascist activity was so great, that I made the biggest mistake of my life.

 The memoir revealed little that was not already known about Blunt.
 When asked whether there would be any new or unexpected names, Golding replied: "I'm not sure.
-It's twenty-five years since I read it, and my memory is not that good."
-Although ordered by the KGB to defect with Maclean and Burgess to protect Philby, in 1951 Blunt realised "quite clearly that I would take any risk in [Britain], rather than go to Russia."
-After he was publicly exposed, he claims to have considered suicide but instead turned to "whisky and concentrated work."
+It's twenty-five years since I read it, and my memory is not that good".
+Although ordered by the KGB to defect with Maclean and Burgess to protect Philby, in 1951 Blunt realised "quite clearly that I would take any risk in [Britain], rather than go to Russia".
+After he was exposed, he claims to have considered suicide but instead turned to "whisky and concentrated work".

 The regret in the manuscript seemed to stem from the way that spying had affected his life, and there was no apology.
-The historian Christopher Andrew felt that the regret was shallow, and that he found an "unwillingness to acknowledge the evil he had served in spying for Stalin."
+The historian Christopher Andrew felt that the regret was shallow, and that he found an "unwillingness to acknowledge the evil he had served in spying for Stalin".